Class CanRxHandler

 See also

-for information about how to properly create add a listener to the handler.See also
+CanRxListenerfor information about how to properly create add a listener to the handler.See also

-for modm CAN wrapper functions.Note
+Canfor modm CAN wrapper functions.Note

 The CAN handler can handle 64 CAN ids between [

-objects to receive data from DJI branded motors.
+0x1E4,0x224).
+In the middle of this range, CAN ids [0x201,0x20B] are used by theDjiMotorobjects to receive data from DJI branded motors.
 If you would like to define your own protocol, it is recommended to avoid avoid using CAN ids in this range.Note

 the DjiMotor driver reserves

-for commanding motors, and thus you should not attach listeners for these ids.Public Functions
+0x1FFand0x200for commanding motors, and thus you should not attach listeners for these ids.Public Functions

 -